aliutiev/portfolio/README.md

 # Welcome :wave:

 Hey I'm Andrew.
 If you've stumbled here it means I wanted you to see my portfolio.
-Included are some small projects I've worked in the past mostly for school but some for small passion projects.
+Included are some small projects I've worked on mostly for school but also for some for small passion projects.
 I'm currently working on building up my Git/Digital Portfolio as many of my works were on websites/Shopify stores while at work, so I hope you can appreciate and enjoy looking at what I could include.

 <img src="https://cdn.shopify.com/s/files/1/0469/9098/3319/files/Casual_Profile_Square.JPG?v=1615929696" width="200" height="200" border-radius="50" />